 I think that monitoring your caloric intake is a great idea!
 However, you may want to try monitoring the other nutrients in your diet as well since you were considering whether or not you should take a protein supplement.
 Find a diet analysis software, app or website that is easy to use, thorough and provides good reports (micronutrients, % RDA met, etc.).
 Most of these databases will allow you to input your profile to compare your food logs to your individual needs and create your recipes from scratch or input them from your food’s Nutrition Facts label.
 Databases with over 30,000 foods might come at a cost, but could be worth it.
-However, consumer programs can cost as little as $30, and The USDA’s SuperTracker is free and online!
+However, consumer programs can cost as little as $30.
 No matter what program you choose it should be based on the USDA National Nutrient Database for Standard Reference (9,000 items) and also include national brands and fast food restaurants.

 When it comes to fat loss it’s important to know that the fat on your midsection is somewhat unique compared to the fat on your arms or legs.
 This is because there is more to consider than just the fat under your skin (subcutaneous fat).
 Visceral fat, which is found within the abdominal cavity surrounding your organs, is tougher to get rid of than subcutaneous fat.
 However, with proper diet and exercise changes, you can reduce this stubborn fat!

 I have a lot of muscle tone throughout my body, but a bit of fat still in my stomach area.
 What foods can help me get rid of this stubborn belly fat?

 Here are a few diet tips to help you lose midsection fat: